 Know your tax: interest deductibility and the bright-line test

 Own a rental property?
-Two significant tax changes are happening in 2024, we’ve broken them down for you.
+Two significant tax changes happened in 2024.
+We’ve broken them down so you can see how they could impact you.

 Interest deductibility